deadlyvipers/dojo_rules/introduction.md

 Hi This is Ankur Patel...

-My Favourite course path is JavaScript and Git...
+My Favourite course path are
+* JavaScript
+* Git